sjkp/Microsoft-teams-docs/teams/prerequisites.md

-﻿# Prerequisites for Microsoft Teams (Preview) tabs app pages
+﻿# Prerequisites for Microsoft Teams (preview) tabs app pages

 For the UI of your tab app - its configuration, content, and (optionally) tab removal pages - to be displayed within Microsoft Teams, they need to meet the following requirements.